Geettha/ProjectTestAutomationFramework/MapSYNQ_TestAutomationFramework/README.md

   6. Check whether the build is successful
   7. Now , locate the Test file you want to execute.
-   Basically each test file has one or more tag such as @RegressionSuite.
+   Basically each test file has one or more tag such as @TestSuite.
 When we run one of these test file all the features/scenarios belonging to that tag/s runs.

+  For run both scenarios or more mvn -Dcucumber.options="--tags @Testsuite --tags @Suite"

+  For run either scenarios
-  mvn -DTest=MasterTest test
+  mvn -Dcucumber.options="--tags @Testsuite,@Suite"

   This step would launch the browser and launch the application and runs the scenarios written in <modulename>.feature files under resources/feature_files/ path.